chuangcaleb/super-sus-stew/README.md

 ### 3. Flowers

 If players want Dolphin's Grace to conveniently cross a strait, a player must scavenge for the Lily of the Valley.
 To mass produce Super Suspicious Stews, flower farms have to be built in the right biome.
-Specifically, if players want the most interesting effects, a Wither Rose farm must be made.
+Specifically, if PVPers want to mass produce the powerful Health Boost effect, they'll need to set up a Wither Rose farm!
 There's so many applications for the different effects of Super Suspicious Stews.
 There's so many goals to set, so much content that a player gets to experience and plan out for themselves.
 That's the core gameplay loop of Minecraft.

 ### 4. Endgame Content